 The Charter Township categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles.
 The hierarchy is based on the valuation inputs used to measure the fair value of the assets.
-Level 1 inputs are quoted prices in active markets for identical assets; Level 2 inputs are significant other observable inputs; Level 3 inputs are significant unobservable inputs.
+Level 1 inputs are quoted prices in active markets for identical assets, Level 2 inputs are significant other observable inputs, and Level 3 inputs are significant unobservable inputs.
 Investments that are measured at fair value using net asset value per share (or its equivalent) as a practical expedient are not classified in the fair value hierarchy below.

-In instances whereby inputs used to measure fair value fall into different levels in the above fair value hierarchy, fair value measurements in their entirety are categorized based on the lowest level input that is significant to the valuation.
+In instances where inputs used to measure fair value fall into different levels in the above fair value hierarchy, fair value measurements in their entirety are categorized based on the lowest level input that is significant to the valuation.
 The Charter Township's assessment of the significance of particular inputs to these fair value measurements requires judgment and considers factors specific to each asset or liability.

-The Charter Township has the following recurring fair value measurements as of December 31, 2019:
+The Charter Township has the following recurring fair value measurements as of December 31, 2020:

-- Publicly traded stocks of \$177,374 are valued using quoted market prices (Level 1 inputs). - Michigan CLASS pooled account in the amount of \$5,802,056 is valued net asset value (NAV).
+- Publicly traded stocks of \$155,779 are valued using quoted market prices (Level 1 inputs). - U.S. Treasury and U.S. Agency bonds of \$23,439,657 are valued using other inputs, such as interest rates and yield curves, that observed at commonly quoted intervals (Level 2 inputs).